Lollipoke/SFA-Lab3/README.md

 ![AES graph](img/aes_graph.png)

-We eyeballed that the 9th round was occuring between 5500 and 6500, and to be sure we injected the fault at the right time, we decided begin injecting at 5700.
+We eyeballed that the 9th round was occuring between 5500 and 6500, and to be sure we injected the fault at the right time, we decided to begin injecting at 5700.

 ## Relevant faulted ciphertexts